 Over the years I've worked as a teacher, seamstress, photographer, freelance writer, and most recently as an editor for a magazine.
 I'm an amateur archeologist private detective sleuthing beachcomber who marvels at the mysteries coughed up from the sea; and give daily thanks for my two legs to walk me through this life.

 I believe in magic and talk to ghosts, and will always look for the light.
 I studied forestry and wildlife biology in college in the early 90's and ran a solar installation company with my son's father for a decade into the early 2000's.
 I was born on the west coast, spent my childhood on the east coast, lived as a young adult in the rocky mountains and became a mother in the south.
 I relocated to New England from Austin, Texas in 2011.

 I live by the ocean tides in a 120+ year old cottage on an island three miles off the coast of Portland, Maine.
 Before we became empty nesters, we divided our time between mountains and sea.
 My husband and I raised our blended family (our collective three grown sons, two cats, and one dog) in an off-grid yurt on twenty acres in the foothills of western Maine.

-I'm a self taught, fumbling, imperfect human who takes joy in the simple pleasure of being alive and making things with my hands. and it's nice to meet you!
+I'm a self-employed one woman micro business who works in small batches from a home studio.
+I'm a self taught, fumbling, imperfect human who takes joy in the simple pleasure of being alive and making things with my hands.
+The threads that connect us artist to artist and human to human, are what make this whole world spin round.
+It's nice to meet you!